zhiliaxu/zhiliaxu.github.io/app-service-managed-identity.md

 1. TOC
 {:toc}

-In this post, I give some complete examples online about how to get access token for managed service identity on Azure App Service, both system assigned and user assigned.
+In this post, I give some complete examples to get access token for managed service identity on Azure App Service, covering both system assigned and user assigned identities.

 ## Environment variables